MaelaGLG/Project-UrbaSante/data/3- Formatted Data/README.md

+# Données Formatées
+Ce dossier contient les fichiers de données formatés pour utilisation.
+Chaque fichier correspond à un indicateur spécifique.
+Ces fichiers sont utilisés dans les scripts "3- Formatted --> Final" du dossier src pour la fusion finale et l'intégration dans l'application R Shiny.

 # Formatted Data
-This folder contains the files that have been processed using the scripts from the 2- Intermediate --> Formatted folder.
-The data in these files has undergone cleaning and formatting, ensuring it is consistent, standardized, and ready for final processing or analysis.
+This folder contains the data files that have been formatted for use.
+Each file represents a specific indicator.
+These files are used in the "3- Formatted --> Final" scripts in the src folder for final merging and inclusion in the R Shiny app.